Château Léoville Barton Saint-Julien 2018 - 2nd Grand Cru Classé

 About the wine:

-This wine is bursting with notes of blackcurrant, crushed plum, and macerated blackberry, accompanied by hints of tar, violet, and toasted applewood, as well as a wonderful touch of warm earth.
-It possesses great energy, with a well-structured finish that brings everything together.
+This wine is brimming with notes of blackcurrant, crushed plum, and macerated blackberry, accompanied by hints of tar, violet, and toasted applewood, as well as a wonderful touch of warm earth.
+It possesses great energy, with a well-structured finish that brings the whole wine together.
 Cellar for aging.
 Cabernet Sauvignon and Merlot.
 Best enjoyed between 2026 and 2040.
 Production: 11,600 cases.

 Wine Enthusiast